12 Free Computer Science Summer Programs for High School Students

 Eligibility: Rising high school students in grades 9,10, 11, and 12 who are New York City residents

 CS4CS is a four-week summer program for NYC high school students to discover computer science and cybersecurity.
-During the program, students learn about fundamental cybersecurity concepts like white-hat hacking, cryptography, stenography, digital forensics, privacy, and data usage.
-You will also learn about technologies used to detect and prevent cyber threats, how to trace threats to their source, learn to code, and how ciphers are used in network security, among other topics.
+During the program, you will learn about fundamental cybersecurity concepts like white-hat hacking, cryptography, stenography, digital forensics, privacy, and data usage.
+You will also learn about technologies used to detect and prevent cyber threats, how to trace threats to their source, how to code, and how ciphers are used in network security, among other topics.
+To learn more about this program, check out our complete guide here.

 Location: University of Texas at Austin (Austin, TX)